 Skip to main content

-Projects group related work.
-Tasks are individual units of work within a project.
+Workspaces group related work.
+Tasks are individual units of work within a workspace.
 Together they give you structured, trackable agent workflows — from a simple to-do list to a full dependency graph.

-A project is a container for tasks.
+A workspace is a container for tasks.
 It defines defaults that all its tasks inherit:

 • Default environment — Where tasks run unless overridden